TRIPURA RAHASYA

 Kasyapa, Daksha, Sumanta, Sanka, Likhita, Devala and

 other celestial and royal Sages.
-Each one of them spoke of
+Each one of them spoke

 his own system with courage and conviction and